On this page:

 Bringing your family can affect your studies, in particular if your are single parent or your spouse remains in the home country, have a large family, have a stressful relationship with your family, or find that you are struggling with the academic requirements of your course.

-Before applying for family entry, you must carefully read the following information.
+Before applying for family entry, please read the following information.

 Cost of living